Doctor insights on:

 This organ plays a major role in metabolism and has a number of functions in the body, including glycogen storage, decomposition of red blood cells, plasma protein synthesis, hormone production, and detoxification.
 It lies below the diaphragm in the abdominal-pelvic region of the abdomen.
 It produces bile, an alkaline compound which aids in digestion via the emulsification of ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How to help enlarged fatty liver?

-- Can a fatty liver go away?
+- Can fatty liver cause cirrhosis?